Add Animation in PowerPoint to Create More Engaging Presentations

 A motion path is a path that is followed during an animation.
 For example, you can have an object move along a straight line path down and to the right on a slide.

-To apply a motion path animation to an object:
+To add a motion path animation to a picture, shape or other object:

-1. Move the object you want to animate to the desired starting location.
+2. Move the picture, shape or object you want to animate to the desired starting location.

-2. Select an object.
+3. Select the picture, shape or object.
 For text objects, click in the text box or placeholder or click its edge.

-9. Depending on the type of motion path you selected, you may need to drag to draw the path.
+10. Depending on the type of motion path you selected, drag the end copy or point to a new location.

 You can also apply a motion path animation by clicking Add Animation on the Animations tab in the Advanced Animation group.